top of page

 The Mind and Consciousness Theory

-As discussed in the previous article Personal Identity 101- The body Theory, humankind has been puzzled by questions such as "Who am I?
+As discussed in the previous article Personal Identity Series- The body Theory, humankind has been puzzled by questions such as "Who am I?
 And what makes me?"
 Different scholars and the greatest minds of our civilization have been baffled by the question of Personal Identity.
 All the promises that we have given to others or ourselves, or decisions, preferences, plans, and everything that we call part of our lives to make sense as far as we are the same individuals.
-Apart from this, understanding identity help solve the dilemma of the life and death battle.
-It easies the fear of getting lost in eternity by seeding the hope of life after death and survival.
+Apart from this, understanding identity helps to solve the dilemma of the life and death battle.
+It eases the fear of getting lost in eternity by seeding the hope of life after death and survival.
 However, there is no solid definition of identity.
 As result, there are various ideas about the topic from all over space and time.
 This article reviews the mind and consciousness theories of personal identity.

 Cogito, ergo sum- I think, therefore I am.
 (Rene Descartes, 1644)